How and where can I access LMI information?

 Access the start profile as a guest user to find out about different industry insights, within this section each industry links to job profiles within that sector and provides detailed information about the skills, interests and preferences required for different jobs.
 This information includes where the most jobs, in your area of interest, are located in different areas of the UK, this can be helpful when considering which university to attend.
 Explore career ideas by using this UCAS tool to search for job roles using different job families, subjects and skills.

 LMI for all is an online portal that provides up to date, accurate information that relates to the labour market in the UK.
 Careerometer can be used to explore and compare key information about occupations, help you learn about different occupations and identify potential careers.
 It provides access to a selection of UK headline data relating to pay, weekly hours of work and future employment prospects for different occupations, as well as description of the occupation.
 Search for the job you are interested in using the careerometer and your results will look something like this graphic.

-subjects at degree level and checking the entry
+different subjects at degree level and checking the entry requirements.

 Prospects is a good source of information to give you some ideas of what types of jobs you could do with your degree subject and provides insights into job industry sectors.
 What do graduates do surveys first degree graduate destinations providing insights and analysis into the graduate labour market.
 If you have a subject or two in mind it can be helpful to consider the potential growth, skills shortages and graduate destinations after graduating.